 Administrative Responsiveness/External Burnout Management Assistance – current system allows for high amount of resident feedback and involvement in day-to-day running and scheduling of residency.
 Continue having residents as part of key administrative groups, including PEC and operations committee.
 Continue bi-annual or more frequent resident forums where residents can express positives and negatives to chiefs, to bring back to program director and PEC.
 Continue graduation exit interviews to collect feedback about residency experience.

-Yoga – Offered each block off site.
+Yoga – Offered each block.
 Free to faculty and staff.
 Occurs third Sunday of the block most blocks.

 Sports teams – Residency softball and volleyball teams in the past.